jdo57/EDC-Rave-Analysis/README.md

 # EDC-Rave-Analysis
-Analysis through graphs using JavaScript, HTML, and the d3.js library to display the data we found based on EDC Rave concerts and the correlation with hospitalizations.
+Analysis through graphs using JavaScript, HTML, and the d3.js library to display the data we found based on the correlation between EDC Rave concerts with hospitalizations.

 The CSV file titled "hospitalizations.csv" contains links where we gathered the data for the graphs from, which includes articles, statistics, and history of EDC Rave concerts.